 THE LONG-AWAITED CONCLUSION OF THE HEOROT SERIES FROM GENRE LEGENDS LARRY NIVEN, JERRY POURNELLE, AND STEVEN BARNES

-What they were losing faster than they knew was the ability to get to space.
+What the colonists were losing fast was the ability to get back to space.
 But unbeknownst to the planet-bound humans, something was moving out there in the stars, decelerating at a rate impossible for a natural object.
-And its destination was Avalon.
-The most probable origin was Earth's Solar System.
+Its destination: Avalon.
+Its probable origin: Earth's Solar System.
+The passengers it carried would change this world forever.

-This is a novel of first contact—between the human Starborn and the self-named Godsons who followed on, between the first generation of Avalon born humans and their descendants, and between humans and the almost ineffably alien species native to their new world....
+Between the human Starborn and the self-named Godsons who followed on.
+Between the initial generation of Avalon-born humans and their descendants.
+And, unbeknownst to either, between humans and the almost ineffably alien species native to their new world.
+For this world is not done challenging humanity yet.

 About prequel The Legacy of Heorot: